 The Singapore Employment Act covers all basic labor entitlements including maximum work and overtime hours, sick leave, annual vacation leave, paid public holidays, and paid maternity leave.
-Before hiring, it is essential that employers understand their obligations as specified in the Singapore Employment Act.
+Before hiring Singaporean employees, it is essential that employers understand their obligations as specified in the Singapore Employment Act.

 Often, international businesses benefit from having a local employment partner to ensure compliance with employment laws.
 Through a Horizons’ Singapore PEO solution, you can have confidence that all local employer obligations, including benefits and social contributions, are fully complied with.